LinkedIn photo scraping

 Use case

-The best time to harden the image is before your next profile update, not after a copy spreads.
+The best time to harden the image is before your next profile update, not after copies spread.

 What CloakBioGuard actually helps with